zarthur/CSCC-Fundamentals-Android-Notes/week_13/readme.md

 ### Runnable and Thread
 The *Runnable* interface is used to supply code for threads to execute.
 The interface declares a single method, `void run()`, that takes no parameters and returns no value.
-The following is an example of an an instance created using an anonymous class implementing *Runnable*
+The following is an example of an creating a *Runnable*
+instance:

 ```Java
 Runnable r = new Runnable() {